kimjoar/ttm4130/Sammendrag.markdown

 SIP gives you a globally reachable address.
 Callees bind their temporary address to the global one using SIP REGISTER method.
 Callers use this address to establish real-time communication with callees.

+**Header fields**

+* To: URI of the request.
+A tag can be used to distinguish between different UAs.
+* From: URI of the sender
+* Cseq: A sequence number and a method name (used for matching requests and responses)
+* Call-ID: Unique identifier for a SIP message exchange (signaling session)
+* Max-forwards: A number that is decremented by one by every proxy.
+Request is discarded when it reaches zero
+* Via: Keeps track of all the proxies used.
+The responses use the same chain of proxies when returning.

+SIP messages can carry any type of body and even multipart bodies using MIME

 SIP: Be able to describe the following concepts and their function: Proxy, Redirect Server, Registrar, User Agent, SDP
 ----------------------------------------------------------------------------------------------------------------------